Msstate Logo

 Author: Joe A. MacGown

-Uploaded 3 November 2008, last updated on 24 May 2021
+Uploaded 3 November 2008, last updated on 13 September 2024

 Aphaenogaster carolinensis full face view of worker.

-Aphaenogaster carolinensis full face view of worker.
+Aphaenogaster carolinensis, full face view of worker.
 (MISS, Oktibbeha Co.) (photo by Ryan Whitehouse and Joe A. MacGown)

 Aphaenogaster carolinensis lateral view of worke

-Aphaenogaster carolinensis lateral view of worker.
+Aphaenogaster carolinensis, lateral view of worker.
 (MISS, Oktibbeha Co.) (photo by Ryan Whitehouse and Joe A. MacGown)

 Aphaenogaster carolinensis dorsal view of worker

-Aphaenogaster carolinensis dorsal view of worker.
+Aphaenogaster carolinensis, dorsal view of worker.
 (MISS, Oktibbeha Co.) (photo by Ryan Whitehouse and Joe A. MacGown)

 Aphaenogaster carolinensis queen head

-Aphaenogaster carolinensis full face view of dealate queen.
+Aphaenogaster carolinensis, full face view of dealate queen.
 (MISS, Noxubee Co.) (photo by Ryan Whitehouse and Joe A. MacGown)

 Aphaenogaster carolinensis queen side